 What do North Atlantic right whales eat?

 North Atlantic right whales are baleen whales that feed entirely on zooplankton and their favourite types are large copepods which are about the size of a grain of rice.
 They also eat smaller copepods, krill and small invertebrates.
 The whales skim feed or graze; they swim slowly through large patches of copepods with their mouths open.
 The baleen plates in their mouths strain prey from seawater like a giant sieve.
 Scientists have found right whales can eat between 2200 and 5500 lbs (998 and 2495 kg) of food every day.

 Where do North Atlantic right whales live?

 North Atlantic right whales used to be widespread throughout the North Atlantic.
 Centuries of hunting have drastically reduced their numbers to a tiny fraction of the original.
-Now, tragically, their sole remaining habitat is in the western North Atlantic, along the eastern US and Atlantic Canada, with a few individuals known to wander as far as Iceland, Norway, England and the Azores.
-Since 2010, right whales are more frequently found feeding in Canada’s Gulf of St. Lawrence during the summer months while their new winter habitats remain unknown.
-The only known right whale calving areas are in shallow, coastal waters in the southern parts of their range.
+Now, tragically, their sole remaining habitat is in the western North Atlantic, along the eastern US and Atlantic Canada, with a few individuals known to wander as far as Iceland, Norway, the UK, the Azores, France and Spain.
+Since 2010, right whales have been more frequently found feeding in Canada’s Gulf of St. Lawrence during the summer months.
+The only known right whale calving areas are the waters off the southeast US.